cskate1997/SamplingBasedAlgorithms/README.md

 This template is only provided as a start point, feel free to make any modification of the codes or code structures if needed.
 After you finish coding, your algorithms should produce similar results as the images in **demo** folder.

-## Rubrics

-- (3 pts) Your PRM is implemented correctly

-  - Four sampling methods produce the correct sampling points
-  - Connect the sampling points, start and goal into a graph using a proper method

-  - Given start and goal, find a path if feasible.

-  ---
-- (3 pts) Your RRT and RRT* are implemented correctly

-  - Get proper new nodes in each step
-  - Connect and rewire (RRT*) new nodes
-  - Find a path if feasible

-  ---

-- (1 pts) Documentation

-  Besides the code, you should also include a documentation with the following content:

-  - Briefly answer the following questions

-    - For PRM, what are the advantages and disadvantages of the four sampling methods in comparison to each other?
-    - For RRT, what is the main difference between RRT and RRT*?
-What change does it make in terms of the efficiency of the algorithms and optimality of the search result?
-    - Comparing between PRM and RRT, what are the advantages and disadvantages?

-  - Algorithm results and explanation

-    Run your code with `python main.py` and **save your results as png images**.
-Briefly explain why your algorithms would produce these results.
-Why RRT and RRT* result in different trees?
-How different sampling methods lead to different sample sets in the graph?

-  - Reference paper and resources if any

   Include the documentation as a pdf file, or if you prefer, a md file.